 Professor Poh obtained a PhD in Bioengineering from Imperial College London, UK and a Bachelor of Engineering (Electrical & Electronic) with Honours (First Class) from Nanyang Technological University (NTU), Singapore.
 Professor Poh is interested in the development of new tools for synthetic biology and in the use of a model-based approach for biodesign.

 Yeoh Jing Wui received her PhD in Computational Modeling from National University of Singapore in 2016 and a Bachelor of Engineering (Biomedical Engineering) with First Class Honours from University of Technology Malaysia.
-Her research focuses on using in silico modeling approach and developing modeling tools to improve our understanding of the dynamics of biological systems.
+Her research focuses on using model-driven approach to facilitate experimental design optimization and developing modeling tools to expedite the model building and selection processes.

 Dao Viet Linh obtained his PhD and Master degree in Bioengineering at Nagaoka University of Technology (Japan).
 Linh started pursuing synthetic biology at National Institute of Advanced Industrial Science and Technology (AIST) Japan before joining to prof. Poh's group at NUS.
 His work currently focuses on developing of high throughput microfluidic flatform for DNA assembly and engineering of optogenetic system to achieve precise control of bacterial cell activity.